 Hydrotherapy combines buoyancy, warmth, and steady water resistance.
 Together, these features may help rehabilitation feel smoother and more controlled, especially when symptoms flare with land-based loading.

-Hydrotherapy may also suit people managing lower back pain, hip pain, knee injuries, shoulder pain, or reduced walking tolerance after surgery.
+Hydrotherapy may also suit people managing lower back pain, hip pain, knee pain, shoulder pain, or reduced walking tolerance after surgery.

 What Does the Research Say About Hydrotherapy?